 And what a country to do it in!
 In the last couple of decades, Ireland has become an entrepreneurial hotspot.
 With the recent recession over, Ireland has rebounded, thanks in large part to the spirit and imagination of its entrepreneurs, including some you’ll meet.

 Gain experience that will shape your studies and career.
 Visit the country’s epicenters of business growth and meet its business visionaries.
-Work on a team to develop and pitch a concept to a panel of entrepreneurs – and return home with a framework for a plan you can implement in your community.
+Work on a team to develop and pitch a concept– and return home with a framework for a plan you can implement in your community.
 Learn to spot and capture opportunities with vision, resilience, and resourcefulness – qualities that will pay off time and again in the months and years ahead.

-In Dublin you’ll live on a local campus, enjoy organized activities with Irish high school students, and spend time exploring the shops, markets, and street life of Dublin on your own.
+In Dublin you’ll live in student apartments in downtown Dublin and spend time exploring the shops, markets, and street life of this exciting city!

 Location & CultureClick to Open